mariobodemann/AndroidLaserCutter/README.md

 # AndroidLaserCutter
 https://github.com/t-oster/LibLaserCut on Android

-This is a sample app using https://github.com/t-oster/LibLaserCut/ to create a proof of concept app for Android.

 # Purpose

 This app uses an image to create a 3d engraving by a laser cutter (tested only on EpilogZing).
 Samples will be displayed here soon™.

 # 3D Raster

 Black will be lasered with maximum power, white with none.
 Everything inbetween will be lasered accordingly.

 # Usage